jsmathews/Device-Management/Server/README.md

 # Server
-To run this project, follow the below steps:
+To start the server, follow the below steps:

 ## Install dependencies
 ```